Want to learn how you can leverage Instagram analytics to your advantage? You’ve come to the right place.

 Based on the insights from this metric, you can understand if your content is having a positive impact on your audience or not.

-For instance, note how the below chart is a flat line, indicating that the brand isn’t doing enough to grow its following.
+For instance, if the chart is a flat line that indicates that the brand isn’t doing enough to grow its following.

 2. Follower Growth Rate